Roslyn Packer AC & Gretel Packer Chair

-German violist Tobias Breider was born in the city of Münster and had violin and piano lessons from the age of six.
-He studied viola with Rainer Moog in Cologne, completing his Master’s degree with high distinction.
-His intensive study of chamber music has included lessons with the Alban Berg Quartet, the Juilliard String Quartet, Sarah Nelsova and Miriam Fried, among others.
+Tobias Breider was born in Münster and began his music studies with violin and piano.
+He studied viola with Rainer Moog in Cologne, completing his Master’s degree, and a German Academic Exchange Service (DAAD) scholarship enabled him to study in New York with Michael Tree of the Guarneri Quartet.
+On returning to Germany, he completed the Soloist Program in Lübeck with Barbara Westphal.
+His intensive study of chamber music has also included lessons with the Alban Berg Quartet, Juilliard String Quartet, Sarah Nelsova and Miriam Fried.

 Before moving to Australia to join the Sydney Symphony Orchestra in 2011, he held principal positions at the Rhine Opera Düsseldorf, the Konzerthaus Berlin and with the Hamburg Philharmonic State Orchestra under Simone Young.
 He has also appeared as guest principal with the Leipzig Gewandhaus Orchestra, the Berlin, Vienna and Cologne radio symphony orchestras, the Qatar Philharmonic and the Melbourne Symphony Orchestra.